javiexin/extension/API.md

 - version check is performed consistently, in a single function;
 - all template variables and blocks are generated directly from the controller

+* **NEW 1.0.1**: Refactoring extension related ACP templates (code sharing), now a single template file is used for all actions on single or multiple extensions, with significant code reduction and simplification
+* **NEW 1.0.1**: Include functionality to operate on multiple extensions at the same time (multi-enable, disable, delete\_data).
+Allows to select multiple extensions from the extension list, and execute an action on all of them.
+Extensions are executed in order.
+No check is (yet) provided to allow only certain extensions for certain actions, but the right choice is validated before the action is executed.
+Limitation: the Improved Extension Mgr cannot be disabled together with any other.

 ## Things to do (future functionality)

 * Include code to solve or mitigate [**[ticket/15009]** Inconsistency all\_configured all\_available](https://github.com/phpbb/phpbb/pull/4644)
-* Include functionality to operate on multiple extensions at the same time (multi-enable, disable, delete\_data)
-* Refactoring extension related ACP templates (code sharing)
+* Improve visuals and form behaviours in extension list for actions on multiple extensions